amberframework/docs/getting-started/routing/routes.md

 ╚════════╩═════════════════════╩═════════╩══════════╩════════╩═══════════════════════╝
 ```

-#### Excluding and Including actions
+#### Excluding and Including Actions

-Sometimes you want to use `resources` as as shortcut for defining routes, and with that you don't want to define routes for actions the don't exists just yet.
-The `resources` allows you to pass another argument `only:` or `except:` to either include actions or exclude them from bein generated.
+Sometimes you want to use `resources` as a shortcut for defining routes, and with that you don't want to define routes for actions that don't exist yet. `Resources` allow you to pass another argument, `only:` or `except:` to either include actions or exclude them from being generated.

 This will define the following routes: